Kernix13/windows-cmd-prompt/CmdPrompt.md

 - `telnet`: Connect to Telnet Servers - The telnet client isn’t installed by default.
 Instead, it’s one of the optional Windows features that you can install through the Control Panel.
 - Once installed, you can use the `telnet` command to connect to telnet servers without installing any third-party software
 - You should avoid using `telnet` if you can help it, but if you’re connected directly to a device and it requires that you use telnet to set something up
-- `nslookup`: Find the IP Address Associated With a Domain - When you type a domain name into a browser address bar, your computer looks up the IP address associated with that domain name.
-You can use the `nslookup` command to find that information out for yourself
 - You can also perform a reverse lookup by typing an IP address to find out the associated domain name

 ```sh